unofficialpropel/unofficialpropel/README.md

 🚀 Unofficial Propel Resources 🚀
 ================================

-Welcome to the unofficial Propel PLM community! 🤝 This group provides a space for end-users like you to connect, share tips, and collaborate on best practices for using the [Propel Software](propelsoftware.com).
+Welcome to the unofficial Propel PLM community! 🤝 This group provides a space for end-users like you to connect, share tips, and collaborate on best practices for using [Propel Software](https://propelsoftware.com).

 💡 Important Notes:

-* This is an unofficial community of end-users and **not officially supported by Propel Software**.
+* This is an unofficial community of end-users and **not officially supported by Propel**.
 * There should be no expectation of support from the vendor or any other party.
 * The tools and content provided here are used at your own risk, with no commercial support available.